isomerpages/nlb-biblioasia/_jul-2012/Raffles and the Founding of Singapore: An Exhibition of Raffles’ Letters.md

 In 1807, Gilbert Elliot-Murray-Kynynmound, 1st Earl of Minto and better known as Lord Minto, was appointed Governor-General of India.
 In Penang, Raffles and Olivia had befriended Dr John Leyden, the polyglot orientalist and naturalist who was greatly admired by Minto; it was Leyden who drew Minto’s attention to Raffles.
 Between 1807 and 1810, Raffles had made two trips to Melaka which had been placed under British custody by the Dutch, who feared that the French might seize the colony.
 Based on the intelligence he gathered there, Raffles wrote a long memorandum on how to protect British interests in the region.
 This he submitted to his superior, the Governor, who did nothing.

 Minto was anxious that the French—who now occupied Java—might have further designs in the region and this might thwart British interests.
 Leyden drew Minto’s attention to Raffles’ lengthy memorandum.
-Deeply impressed by Raffles’ memorandum, he told Leyden that he would be pleased to receive more information of this nature from Ra√es.
+Deeply impressed by Raffles’ memorandum, he told Leyden that he would be pleased to receive more information of this nature from Raffles.
 In June 1810, Raffles visited Minto in Calcutta and was appointed the Governor-General’s Agent in the Malay States.
 This meant that Raffles would report directly to Minto and bypass his superiors.
 Not unnaturally, Raffles’ superiors grew suspicious and envious of him.

 By January 1811, Minto decided that he would personally lead a British force to invade Java and get rid of the French.
 Sailing along with him in the June 1811 expedition were Raffles and Leyden.
 The conquest of Java was swift and Raffles was appointed Lieutenant Governor of Java, a post he held till 1816, when Java was returned to the Dutch at the conclusion of the Napoleonic Wars.